i-anubhav-anand/Object_detection-fish-_and_path_prdeiction/README.md

 # Introduction:

-1.Trained an object detection model to identify  object.
+1.Trained an object detection model using Darknet to identify the subject.

-2.Use any open source video to track the position of the object and predict its path based on the previous points.
+2.Tracked the position of the object and predicted its path based on the previous points.

 # Steps: